Hachem-H/Iridis/docs/Memory Management.md

 }
 ```

- Though, yes, this would mean that using the garbage collector will come with reduced performance to maintain memory.
-Which is why when you use the garbage collector, when the program exit, you will have a duck being mean to you:
+ Though, yes, this would mean that using the this comes with reduced performance to maintain a log of allocated buffers.
+Which is why when you use the _Resiude Allocator_, when the program exit, you will have a duck being mean to you:

 ```
       __